Signed in as:

 We like to add a small amount of Manna Pro *Calf Manna Supplement-see bag for feeding directions

-We free feed a general Goat Specific loose Mineral (not blocks): we've heard great things about the *Mineral Buffet for goats but have not had the chance to try it yet.
+We free feed a general Goat Specific loose Mineral (mineral blocks are only for licking and goats can't bite off chunks so they may not get as much as they need); throwing minerals on top of their food could cause them to ingest more than they need so letting them choose it from a free feeding station seems to work best for our goats; we've heard great things about the *Mineral Buffet for goats but have not had the chance to try it yet.
 You can find information on line about it.

 Loose Baking Soda Powder is advised as free choice which can help keep a goat from bloating when being fed grain.
 (There are anti-bloat medications that can be kept on hand in case of severe bloat which is an emergency.)